tldr-pages/tldr/pages/common/expr.md

 `expr length {{string}}`

-- Get a specific substring of a string:
+- Get the substring of a string with a specific range:

 `expr substr {{string}} {{from}} {{length}}`